payne1778/Translation-Library/README.md

 # Translation-Library
-TOML based translation library with Python and Java implemenation support
+TOML-based translation library with Python and Java implementation support